 No geographical restrictions apply to the sub-fund (with the exception of investments denominated in CNH).
-The common denominator linking these issuers is that they comply with CAW's proprietary SRI requirements.
-The direct or indirect use of indices in any form must also meet CapitalatWork's proprietary SRI requirements.

 The Sub-fund intends to use techniques and instruments including listed derivatives and forward foreign exchange contracts to hedge specific risks and improve the profitability of the portfolio with a view to the effective management of its assets.
 These transactions must be carried out within the limits outlined in the sections entitled "Risk Hedging and Use of Financial Instruments" and "Use of Derivatives and Management of the Associated Risks" in Part A of this Prospectus.
 However, it must be noted that the use of these techniques and instruments is a highly sophisticated activity which may lead to higher risks than a normal investment in transferable securities.
 The Sub-fund will not engage in securities lending transactions.